brainboxdotcc/DPP/docpages/advanced_reference/coding_style_standards.md

 ## Comments
 All comments should be in `doxygen` format (similar to javadoc).
 Please see existing class definitions for an example.
 You should use doxygen style comments in a class definition inside a header file, and can use any other comment types within the .cpp file.
 Be liberal with comments, especially if your code makes any assumptions!

+## Spell checks
+To prevent typos, a GitHub-Action checks the documentation.
+If it fails for a word that was falsely flagged, you can add them to `.cspell.json`.

 ## Symbol exporting
 If you export a class which is to be accessible to users, be sure to prefix it with the `DPP_EXPORT` macro, for example: